jrussellfreelance/bash-scripts/readme.md

  - automation-friendly:
     - `create-sudo-user-auto.sh` - A command line utility for quickly creating a sudo user
  - install-scripts:
+    - `install-docker.sh` - A script that installs docker
     - `install-homebrew.sh` - A script that installs homebrew
     - `install-node12.sh` - A script that installs Node 12 LTS
     - `install-the-basics.sh` - A script that installs a basic set of tools and common dependencies